imaris/imglib2-imaris-bridge/index.md

 We focus on big (larger-than-RAM) images, for which both Imaris and ImgLib2 provide sophisticated caching infrastructure.
-On the ImgLib2 side, we represent Imaris datasets as lazily cached tiled images -- image blocks, when they are first accessed, are retrieved from Imaris through the [*Imaris XT*](https://imaris.oxinst.com/open/) API and cached.
+On the ImgLib2 side, we represent Imaris datasets as lazily cached tiled images -- image blocks, when they are first accessed, are retrieved from Imaris through the [*ImarisXT*](https://imaris.oxinst.com/open/) API and cached.
 Importantly, these images are both readable and writable.
 Modified blocks are persisted back to Imaris before they are evicted from the cache.
 (Imaris then in turn persists modified blocks to disk when they are